Aid-in-dying advocates target next battleground states

 - This allows terminally ill people to request a doctor's prescription for medication to end their lives

-(CNN)When the end draws near, Dr. Roger Kligler, a retired physician with incurable, metastatic prostate cancer, wants to use a lethal prescription to die peacefully in his sleep.
+(CNN)When the end draws near, Dr. Roger Kligler, a retired physician with incurable, metastatic prostate cancer, wants the option to use a lethal prescription to die peacefully in his sleep.
 As he fights for the legal right to do that, an influential doctors group in Massachusetts has agreed to stop trying to block the way.

 Kligler, who lives in Falmouth, Massachusetts, serves as one of the public faces for the national movement supporting medical aid in dying, which allows terminally ill people who are expected to die within six months to request a doctor's prescription for medication to end their lives.